vahvero/kaggle-torch/README.md

     --outfolder runs/brain_tumor
 ```

-This should produce a test accuracy of 99.20% or similar
+This should produce a test accuracy of 99.20%
 and a test confusion matrix similar to

 ![confusion matrix](images/brain_tumor_testset_confusion_matrix.png)